 No surprise here with what budget accommodation I'm going to recommend in Auckland!
-We have two hostels in Auckland both located on Fort Street.
+We have a couple of Auckland Hostels...

-Firstly we have Nomads Auckland which has a rooftop kitchen and outdoor dining area and even a spa on the roof, then we have Nomads Fat Camel which is mainly known for its bar and its atmosphere; both hostels fill up fast and both tend to attract 'long-termers' who just can't seem to leave; but don't worry we make sure they're friendly and welcoming long-termers not the type that think they own the place and make newcomers feel unwelcome!
+Firstly we have Nomads Auckland which has a rooftop kitchen and outdoor dining area and even a spa on the roof, then we have Base Auckland which is mainly known for its 2 bars and its atmosphere; both hostels fill up fast and both tend to attract 'long-termers' who just can't seem to leave; but don't worry we make sure they're friendly and welcoming long-termers not the type that think they own the place and make newcomers feel unwelcome!

 Make sure you book in advance, especially if there are concerts at Vector Arena, because we fill up quickly when big artists come to town!